akup/multicanister/README.md

 ## Submodules
 innerDfxProjects folder contains [Candid](https://github.com/dfinity/candid) submodule that is configured to sparse tools/ui folder.
 So only [CandidUI Canister](https://github.com/dfinity/candid/tree/master/tools/ui) is cloned.

+> **Important Note:** It will fail to build unless you remove or comment out the `candid` patch in your root `Cargo.toml`.
+For example:
+> ```toml
+> # [patch.crates-io.candid]
+> # path = "../../rust/candid"
+> ```

-During build ICR CLI tool will go throwgh all faolders to find dfx.json files, all of them will be applyed in the build from folder leafs, to the root.
+During build ICR CLI tool will go throwgh all folders to find `dfx.json` files, all of them will be applyed in the build from folder leafs, to the root.
 Core canisters can be used from inner dfx projects, so submodules can be added and deployed as part of core or environment like it is done with CandidUI Canister.

 ## Starting the Services